 Cheating, plagiarism, unauthorized collaboration, and other forms of academic dishonesty are considered serious offenses for which disciplinary penalties can be imposed.
 These concepts are explained more fully in the Academic Integrity Handbook, which is available online at Academic Integrity Handbook.

 Early in the term, the instructor should communicate specific expectations regarding academic conduct and collaboration in the subject.
 See the information on Term Regulations.

 Several methods of response are available, all of which help uphold the integrity of the Institute and all students’ learning experiences.
-The Office of Student Conduct is responsible for facilitating these responses for faculty, as well as maintaining documentation within the Institute on the incident and response.
-Information for faculty regarding the options for handling academic integrity violations is available online from the Office of Student Conduct.
+The Office of Student Conduct and Community Standards is responsible for facilitating these responses for faculty, as well as maintaining documentation within the Institute on the incident and response.
+Information for faculty regarding the options for handling academic integrity violations is available online from the Office of Student Conduct and Community Standards.